-Now press Ctrl + O and press Enter to write our change.
+Now press Ctrl + O and hit Enter to write our change.
 Press Ctrl + X to exit the nano editor.
 The nano editor should look like the one shown in Fig. 4.

 Configure Java Commands

-Now we need to configure Java commands to newly-installed JDK.
+We can configure the Java commands to use the newly installed JDK by default.
 We can check the installed Java before and after executing these commands as shown below:

 # Check version

 # Configure Java Alternatives